-Lentigo maligna melanoma is a relatively uncommon form of skin cancer that tends to affect older individuals.
-It develops from lentigo maligna, also known as Hutchinson’s melanotic freckle, which is a slow growing type of melanoma.
+Lentigo maligna melanoma is an uncommon form of skin cancer typically affecting older individuals.
+It develops from lentigo maligna, also known as Hutchinson’s melanotic freckle.

 This cancer typically starts on the surface of the skin on parts of the body that get exposed to too much sun, which tend to include the face, forearms, and neck.
 When the cancer goes beneath the surface of the skin, it becomes lentigo maligna melanoma.

 In this article, we look at the signs and symptoms of lentigo maligna melanoma, as well as the causes and risk factors.
 We also discuss its diagnosis and the available treatment options.